St. Charles Parish

 Source: LED / Governor's Office

-The proposed parish ordinance includes a 300-ft residential setback, 55 dB noise limit, 25-ft landscape buffer, and equipment screening requirements.
+The proposed parish ordinance includes a 300-ft residential setback, 55 dBA noise limit at any property line, 25-ft landscape buffer, and equipment screening requirements.
+Generator testing is limited to weekdays between 7am and 6pm.

 Louisiana needed new generation regardless of data centers.
 The existing grid is aging and underpowered.